Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: Uniform quasiconvexity: Characterization and properties

-Note that the stationarity condition in Definition~\ref{def:stationary} is related to the classical criticality notions in nonsmooth optimization, demonstrating that it implies standard optimality conditions under local Lipschitz continuity while remaining broadly applicable without this assumption. \begin{remark}[Stationarity and classical criticality] The definition provided for stationary points in Definition~\ref{def:stationary} is motivated by the necessary optimality condition for problem~\eqref{eq:mainproblem}.
+Note that the stationarity condition in Definition~\ref{def:stationary} is closely related to the cla\-ssi\-cal necessary optimality conditions in nonsmooth optimization under local Lipschitz continuity, while remaining broadly applicable without this assumption. \begin{remark}[Stationarity and necessary optimality conditions] The definition provided for stationary points in Definition~\ref{def:stationary} is motivated by necessary optimality conditions for problem~\eqref{eq:mainproblem}.
 Assume $\gh$ is locally Lipschitz at $\ov{x}\in \dom{\gh}\cap C$.
 Then, for all $d\in \R^n$, $\gh^{D-} (\ov{x}; d)\leq \gh^{\circ} (\ov{x}; d)$ (see \cite[page~631]{WU2003Equivalence}), where

 is the \textit{Clarke directional derivative} of $\gh$ at $\ov{x}$ in the direction $d$ \cite{clarke2013functional}.
 The \textit{Clarke subdifferential} of $\gh$ at $\ov{x}$ is $ \partial^{CL}\gh(\ov{x}):=\{\zeta\in\R^n\mid \gh^{\circ} (\ov{x}; d)\geq \langle\zeta, d\rangle,~\forall d\in \R^n\}, $ with $\gh^{\circ} (\ov{x}; d)=\bs\max\{\langle\zeta , d\rangle\mid \zeta\in \partial^{CL}\gh(\ov{x})\}$ \cite[Definition~10.3]{clarke2013functional}, i.e., $d\mapsto\gh^{\circ} (\ov{x}; d)$ is the support function of $\partial^{CL}\gh(\ov{x})$.
 If $\ov{x}$ is stationary, then $\gh^{\circ}(\ov{x}; d) \geq 0$ for all $d \in D_C(\ov{x})$, implying $\bs\max\{\langle\zeta , d\rangle\mid \zeta\in \partial^{CL}\gh(\ov{x})\}\geq 0$ for all $d \in \bs{{\rm cl}}(D_C(\ov{x}))$.
 This leads to